Skip to main content

 It enables users to easily navigate to find the data that matters to them and see where progress is happening.
 Users can click through into each vision statement, outcomes, and indicators, to get more information.

 The Promise Progress Framework can also help organisations to give a structure to their own reporting, to feed into Scotland’s overall aims.
-The intention is not to set up new governance and reporting structures where unnecessary, but for organisations to see where their data aligns, or where there may be gaps in the data they have, and how they use it.
+The intention is not to set up new governance and reporting structures where unnecessary, but for organisations to see examples of how they could be using their own data to understand work to keep the promise.

 THE PROMISE PROGRESS FRAMEWORK